 Most Christians agree on the importance of marrying someone who’s as close to our ideal mate as possible in terms of spirituality, compatibility, personality, character, physical appearance and so on, which makes perfect biblical sense, as this reduces the likelihood of infidelity.
 By the same token, if I were in a marriage that lacked an ANR, the knowledge that there are tens of thousands of Christian women out there willing to give me something my wife refuses would be a major burden and a huge opportunity for Satan.

 So we see that being in a marriage in which my genuine needs aren’t met would also hurt my wife.
 (Is ANR a “genuine need”?
-In this post and this one, I write what I hope is a proof of the biblical legitimacy of ANRs).
+In Biblical/authoritative ANR evidence, I present what I believe to be absolutely compelling biblical evidence for ANRs).

 One of the followers of this blog told me she may have no choice but to give up on her search for an ANR-interested man, since Christians don’t talk about something this intimate, and widely seen as taboo.
 Her frustration demonstrates something: many Christians have desires that, while legitimate and biblical, are also sensual, erotic and rare.
 What should we do?
 Suppress them?
 I contend that doing so is somewhat like skydiving without a parachute.
 Essentially setting one’s marriage up for a thundering crash.